-When it comes to eating Vegan-only food in London, fret not, this amazing city is a host to many vegan only and vegan-friendly restaurants.
-With People moving from Steak to Seitan and many fancy vegan restaurants coming up in the city, London is definitely an exciting place to live in 2017.
-Check out our list of 10 best Vegan Restaurants in London.
-We have picked up the restaurants considering the global Cuisine.
+When it comes to eating Vegan-only food in London, fret not, this amazing city is a host to many vegan-only and vegan-friendly restaurants.
+With People moving from Steak to Seitan and many fancy vegan restaurants coming up in the city, London is an exciting place to live in 2017.
+Check out our list of the 10 best Vegan Restaurants in London.
+We have picked up the restaurants considering global Cuisine.

-222 veggie vegan is a Low-Fat, Low-salt, Non-GM and Organic a 100 % Vegan restaurant, also their website says they never deep-fry or microwave.
-Lunch is served as a buffet and dinner A la’ Carte.
-Dishes range from organic tofu burgers served with oven baked chips and homemade ketchup, raw asparagus spears, stroganoff to desserts like tofu cheesecakes, vegan ice-cream and raw chocolate tortes.
+222 veggie vegan is a Low-Fat, Low-salt, Non-GM and Organic 100 % Vegan restaurant, also their website says they never deep-fry or microwave.
+Lunch is served as a buffet and dinner is A la Carte.
+Dishes range from organic tofu burgers served with oven-baked chips and homemade ketchup, raw asparagus spears, and stroganoff to desserts like tofu cheesecakes, vegan ice cream and raw chocolate tortes.

 Where: 222 North End Road, West Kensington London W14 9NU

-Mildreds is a very popular vegetarian restaurant.
+Mildred is a very popular vegetarian restaurant.
 The atmosphere is lively and informal.
-It has got three branches across the city at Soho, Camden and Kings Cross.
+It has got three branches across the city Soho, Camden and Kings Cross.
 It’s often crowded at the peak hours and also they have a no booking policy, so arrive early, you may grab a few drinks at the bar when there is a queue.
 You may reserve a private dining room for around 10-15 guests.
-Vegan dishes are clearly marked with signs.
-Veggie burgers, salads, stir fries and vegan desserts are worth trying.
+Vegan dishes are marked with signs.
+Veggie burgers, salads, stir-fries and vegan desserts are worth trying.

-This bustling buffet restaurant in Oxford Street serves food and drinks that is vegan, gluten free and free from refined sugar.
-It’s almost next to Tottenham Court road tube station.
+This bustling buffet restaurant in Oxford Street serves food and drinks that are vegan, gluten-free and free from refined sugar.
+It’s almost next to Tottenham Court Road tube station.
 There is a separate raw menu and a juice bar.
 There’s an appealing range of dairy-free desserts one of them being very interesting and refreshing, cheesecake made from coconut oil, mango and macadamia nuts.
 Do try their zesty salads, soups and stews.
 Go visit this restaurant to experience healthy and organic vegan food.

 Where: 25-27 Oxford Street, London W1D 2DW